MizukiZ/Birthday-reminder-app-Ruby-/README.txt

 This is a birthday reminder.
- If you want to get remind messages not to forget birthdays of people you love, this app is the perfect for you. when any birthday you registerd is within a week, it will send you a remind massage.
+ If you want to get remind messages not to forget birthdays of people you love, this app is perfect for you. when any birthday you registered is within a week, it will send you a remind massage.